-If you have any best practice or what not to do when helping an employee transition back into work after a serious health issue, share them here.
+If you have any best practice or what not to do when helping an employee return to work after a serious health issue, share them here.
 Just remember confidentiality and ensure examples cannot identify companies or individuals.

-If you have an employee returning to work after long-term sick leave and want some support to ensure a smooth enough transition, have a look at how we can work together and get in touch for a free no obligation consultation.
+If you’re helping an employee return to work after long-term sick leave and want some support to ensure a smooth enough transition, have a look at how we can work together and get in touch for a free no obligation consultation.

 Pass it forward